DuoCast: Duo-Probabilistic Diffusion for Precipitation Nowcasting: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textit{DuoCast} - a dual-probabilistic meteorology-aware model designed for preservating different frequency information.
-Specially, low-frequency aims to capture the low frequency broader trend of weather patterns and high-frequency is designed to capture high frequency micro-scale variability relevant to precipitation.
+We introduce \textit{DuoCast}---a dual-probabilistic meteorology-aware model designed for preserving different frequency information.
+Low-frequency aims to capture the broader trend of weather patterns and high-frequency is to obtain high frequency micro-scale variability relevant to precipitation.
 Comprehensive experiments on four real-world datasets validate the effectiveness of the proposed framework.